-- Any building, building/land improvement on a school district campus shall be approved by the Autauga County Board of Education before any work begins - The New Project Coordinator for the ACBOE should be in charge of the project - Project must comply with Building Commission requirements - Full professional design team required - Plan review and approval required - Architect required to perform inspections - Building Commission will conduct required inspections including Final Inspection - Compliance with Public Works Law or Competitive Bid Law will be applicable in most situations
+- Any building and/or building/land improvement on a school district campus shall be approved by the Elmore County Board of Education before any work begins - 111e New Project Coordinator for the ECBOE should be in charge of the project - Project must comply with Building Commission requirements - Full professional design team required - Plan review and approval required - Architect required to perform inspections - Building Commission will conduct required inspections including Pinal Inspection - Compliance with Public Works Law or Competitive Bid Law will be applicable in most situations

 All projects should follow the same process regardless of funding.
 Note- Consideration should also be given to the annual operating cost associated with any new structures (utilities, insurance, annual maintenance etc.)

-III.
-REPORTING REQUIREMENTS- APPLICABLE TO ORGANIZATIONS THAT MAINTAIN THEIR FINANCIAL OPERATIONS OUTSIDE THE CONTROL OF THE SCHOOL/SCHOOL DISTRICT
+REPORTING REQUIREMENTS APPLICABLE TO ORGANIZATIONS THAT MAINTAIN THEIR FINANCIAL OPERATIONS OUTSIDE THE CONTROL OF THE SCHOOL/SCHOOL DISTRICT